Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** A tiring day.
 I have to keep going.
 There are only two days of to the weekend.
 Feeling tired.

+### Day 8: August 13, 2020 (CS50x - Problem set 0 - Scratch)

+**Today's Progress**: Starting with my scratch project.
+I have to manage my expectations before it goes out of control and wanted to code a new super videogame.
+So far doing well.

+**Thoughts:** Mix feelings.
+Job is doing good, couple not that much, neither family.
+Feeling fine.
+I'm going to bed early.

 ### Day : August , 2020 ()